harmony-labs/workflow-rust-release/README.md

 - **Keep Workflows Modular:**
   Separate continuous integration from release management.
 This modularity simplifies maintenance and allows each process to excel in its role.

----

-Enhance your Rust development workflow with these GitHub actions and the complementary [harmony-labs/workflow-release](https://github.com/harmony-labs/workflow-release) project.
-Enjoy robust quality assurance and seamless cross-platform releases every time you push new code!